bparanj/crystal/programming/javascript/vue/hiredis.md

-Below is an example Go program that uses the official Go Redis client to connect to the Vercel KV (Upstash Redis) instance using `VERCEL_REDIS_URL` and `VERCEL_REDIS_TOKEN`, sends a PING command, and checks for a PONG response.
+An example Go program that uses the official Go Redis client to connect to the Vercel KV instance using `VERCEL_REDIS_URL` and `VERCEL_REDIS_TOKEN`, sends a PING command, and checks for a PONG response.
 This ensures that not only are the environment variables correct, but the connection to Redis is functional.

 **Prerequisites:**
 - Add the Go Redis client library to your project: